 which accounted for almost 75% of government revenues and 90% of foreign

 peak oil production in 2003 and witnessed a steady decline thereafter.

-In 2011, a popular uprising erupted due to worsening economic conditions,
+In 2011, a popular uprising was triggered due to worsening economic conditions,

 rising unemployment and government corruption.
 This was sparked by simultaneous

 protests in other Middle Eastern countries.

 next decade, the situation continued to deteriorate.
 Transitioning to a post-carbon economy was proving to be a massive challenge.
 Neighbouring Saudi Arabia attempted to stabilise the political and economic situation

 by donating oil and other resources.
 However, it could only provide this support for so long, as Saudi Arabia